 I did find their sizing on the small side and would recommend ordering up to a size larger than normal.
 They have a Black Friday sale on right now.

-A coffee mug that really does keep your coffee hot
+A coffee mug that keeps your coffee hot

 Easy-to-drink-from coffee mugs – where the coffee stays hot for more than 20 minutes are hard to find.
 I don’t know how many times I’ve dribbled coffee down my shirt while driving because of the way it comes out.
 I love the design of the Hydro Flask Coffee with Flex Sip Lid.
 It’s BPA free with double wall vacuum insulation, and comes in 12, 16- and 20-ounce sizing.

-They are available at numerous locations like Sport Chek or online at True Outdoors for $39.95.
+They are available at numerous locations including Sport Chek for $39.95.

 Know a paddler that loves a good game?
 This canoe cribbage game at $39.95 would be a great choice.